JKTKops/Haskell-Tutorials/Practical-Intro/1-Syntax and the REPL.md

 us, and checked that they matched when we called them.
 I'll come back to reading the types of errors you get when they don't match later.

+At this point we are switching to real source files.
+For those unaware, the Haskell source file extension is `.hs`.

 When writing real code, we want to put the type signatures into the code, rather than letting the compiler infer them all.
 This helps our code be more readable, and the type of a function will often help show you how to implement the function.
 To specify a type, we use the `::` symbol.
 Here's a simple function with a type: